ONSdigital/sdx-store/README.md

 Start the sdx-store service using the following command:

-    python server.py
+    make start

 ## API

 There are six endpoints:
- * `GET /invalid-responses` - returns a json response of all invalid responses in the connected database
+ * `GET /invalid-responses` - returns a json response of all invalid survey responses in the connected database
  * `POST /queue` - Publishes a message to a corresponding rabbit message queue based on the message content.
 Returns a 200 response and JSON value `{"result": "ok"}` if the publish succeeds or a 500 response with JSON value `{"status": 500, "message": <error>}` if it does not.
  * `GET /healthcheck` - returns a json response with key/value pairs describing the service state
  * `POST /responses` - store a json survey response
- * `GET /responses` - retrieve a set of survey responses matching the query parameters
+ * `GET /responses` - retrieve a JSON response of all valid survey responses in the connected responses.
  * `GET /responses/<tx_id>` - retrieve a survey by id

+### Query Parameters

+The `/responses` and `/invalid-responses` endpoints support paging using URL query parameters.

+* `per_page`: The number of responses to return per page.
+Must be in the range 1-100.
+Defaults to 1.
+* `page`: The page number to return.
+Must be 1 or higher if set.
+Defaults to 1.

 ## Configuration